-If a service organization is a multilevel provider (a second-level subrecipient to one recipient and a first-level subrecipient to another recipient), it must complete a single Provider Report and, if it provides core medical or support services, upload client-level data.
-The provider must include client data for all of its RWHAP contracts.
+If a service organization is a multilevel provider (a second-level provider to one recipient and a subrecipient to another recipient), it must complete a single Provider Report and, if it provides core medical or support services, upload client-level data.
+The provider must include client data for all its RWHAP contracts.